BR0kEN-/cikit/matrix/README.md

 ## To do

-- [ ] Permission to add SSH keys to the droplet on creation phase
+- [ ] Ability to add SSH keys to the droplet on creation phase
 - [ ] Reuse roles from Matrix in CIKit (`nginx`, `ssl`)
-- [ ] Set hostname for each new droplet
+- [x] Set hostname for each new droplet